JackyxCS/JackyxCS/README.md

 ## Hi, I'm Jacky!

-I'm a full-stack software engineer excited about solving interesting engineering problems.
+I'm a full-stack software engineer excited about solving challenging engineering problems.

 ### How to reach me: